 And here are my top secrets to making the best beef caldereta you'll ever have!

 - Sear the beef in hot oil until brown.
 See those charred bits and pieces of meat and marinade?
-That’s the key to making your caldereta sauce delicious!
-You don’t have to do this on all of the beef pieces.
-Just do half of the portion to save time then just stir-fry the rest of the meat until no longer pink.
+That's the key to making your caldereta sauce delicious!
+You don't have to do this on all of the beef pieces.
+Just do half of the portion to save time, then stir-fry the rest of the meat until no longer pink.
 Easy peasy!

 Reduce the sauce until it reaches the consistency you prefer.
 Mine took 15 minutes on high heat to get this thick and rich sauce.